Lucasggk/Create_macro_bloxfruits/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/Lucasggk/Create_macro_bloxfruits/main/System2.0.lua"))()

 local uiname = "your uiname"
+EqSword("") -- fill with the sword used in the combo

+EqGun("") -- fill with the weapon used in the combo/otherwise, don't change

+EqStyle("") -- fill in the style used in the combo

 for _, gui in pairs(game.CoreGui:GetChildren()) do
     if gui:IsA("ScreenGui") and gui:FindFirstChildOfClass("TextButton") and gui:FindFirstChildWhichIsA("TextButton").Text == uiname then